aybkao/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  Phong T. Lam   " ...SO THE BEAUTIFUL!!! "
+  jontom11   " ...hahahaha its so useless maybe its kinda good. " Jason   " ... when I am sad I use xkcd finder... and I feel better about my app."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.